guokan-shang/guokan-shang.github.io/aboutme.md

 I received my Ph.D. in 2021 from Ecole Polytechnique and obtained a Master's degree in 2016 from Paris-Saclay University, both in Machine Learning.
 Before that, I obtained an Engineer's degree in 2015 from University of Technology of Troyes and a Bachelor's degree in 2013 from Harbin Institute of Technology, both in Computer Science.

-I am always looking for professionals with mutual interests to learn and share experiences, so feel free to contact me! look at the footer of this website for your preferred method.
+I am always looking for professionals with mutual interests to learn and share experiences, so feel free to contact me!